-What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]
+What perception data did you use?
+BMMS used the local school climate survey, student advisory council, [examples: student perceptions about school Stakeholder meetings, e3 PAC (Parent Advisory Council).
+Based upon climate issues (health survey, violence, feedback from parent/students the effectiveness of interventions/initiatives prejudice, bullying, etc.); student/parent have assisted with academic achievement. perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]